 Through her work as an Artist, Jue questions the definition of authenticity and explores peoples relationships to material, their living and working spaces, how they alter them and processes of deterioration, renovation, conservation, peeling back the layers and repair.
 She also looks at cognitive processes connecting mind to tool to material, and the history of vernacular crafts as well as exploring mythology and ancient writing systems.

 My sculptures range from hand held figurative bronze castings to climbable installation architecture.

-The Beastie’s Labyrinth was an immersive sculpture explored by one bare foot person at a time.
-Most of the interior is covered in damp clay and sculpted in places.
-There are various paintings on the inside and outside of the labyrinth of the beasties.
+The participant was to explore the installation by one bare foot and alone, washing their feet as they enter and exit.
+Most of the interior was covered in damp clay and sculpted in places.
+There were also various paintings on the inside and outside which depicted “beasties”.